 render() gets called by React Native to return the rendered component.

-Since React Native is built on principle of composition,
+Since React Native is built on the principle of composition,

 render() typically returns a composition of other React Native components.